peteretelej/tree/README.md

 ### Download Binaries

-Binaries for various platforms are available on the [GitHub Releases](https://github.com/peteretelej/tree/releases) (Windows, MacOS, Linux) page.
+Binaries for various platforms are available on the [Releases Page](https://github.com/peteretelej/tree/releases) (Windows, MacOS, Linux).

 ### Build from Source